Elections will be held on Thursday 6 May 2021 across North Hertfordshire to elect members to both the County Council and Parish Councils.

 If you are unable to get to the polling station on polling day or do not wish to vote in person, you can apply for a postal vote or a proxy vote.
 You can download a postal vote application form if you have not yet received one.

-In addition to the information above we have prepared a series of FAQs along with the Electoral Commission, which is attached below.
+We have prepared a series of FAQs with the Electoral Commission, which is attached below.
 It provides some answers to questions you may have about registering for and voting in these elections.
+You can also download a guide to polling day itself which has been produced by the Electoral Commission.